Office: CJ 4.327

 Postdoc, Interdisciplinary Postdoctoral Fellow in the Humanities, Assistant Professor of Geography, Queen’s University, 1999-2000

-At the moment I am developing a new SSHRC-funded project with Dr. Myra Hird of Queen’s University that concerns nuclear waste, the media of apology, justice and the future.
+At the moment I am working on a SSHRC-funded project with Dr. Myra Hird of Queen’s University that concerns nuclear waste, the media of apology, justice and the future.

-My latest book, released in November 2010, published by McGill Queen’s University Press, is entitled The Highway of the Atom.
+My last book, released in November 2010, published by McGill Queen’s University Press, is entitled The Highway of the Atom.
 It was awarded the 2011 Gertrude J. Robinson book award for the best new book in communication studies by the Canadian Communication Association, and was shortlisted for the 2012 Canada Prize in the Social Sciences – The Harold Adams Innis Award of the Canadian Federation of Social Sciences and Humanities.
-It was recently reviewed in Topia: Canadian Journal of Cultural Studies 27, 2012.

 “Footbridge at Atwater: A Chorographic Inventory of Effects,” Thinking with Water, edited by Cecilia Chen, Janine MacLeod, and Astrida Neimanis, McGill-Queen’s University Press, 2013.